NaokiHori/SimpleLinkedList/README.rst

 * Counting number of items

+The main objective of this project was to study CI/CD of C projects and related stuffs (GitHub Actions).
 All functions are tested using `CUint <http://cunit.sourceforge.net>`_, and proper memory allocations and deallocations are checked using `Valgrind <https://valgrind.org>`_ (and reflected as badges at the top).
 These tests are automated using `GitHub Actions <https://docs.github.com/en/actions>`_ under Ubuntu and Alpine Linux environments.

 The following actions are used

 * `actions/checkout <https://github.com/actions/checkout>`_